 If you are new to skiing or riding, make sure you can easily master the trails below the base lodge before venturing up the mountain.
 We think Saddleback has one of the best learning areas in the east!

-Saddleback lifts open at 8:30am weekends and holidays, and 9:00am on weekends.
-Always check the Saddleback Daily Report before your day for any changes to lift statuses and trail closures.
+Saddleback lifts open at 8:30am weekends and holidays, and 9:00am on weekdays.
+Always check the Saddleback Mountain Report before your day for any changes to lift statuses and trail closures.

 Food & Drink